V-Gutierrez/miniApiRest-m3/README.md

 # miniApiRest-m3

-Just an API for exercises purposes, it does a successfully non-persistent CRUD.
+Just an API for exercises purposes, it does a successful CRUD.
 It was good to learn how to deploy Node applications in Heroku

 ## Tools
 - Express